plaid/plaid-openapi/README.md

 The [openapi-generator](https://github.com/OpenAPITools/openapi-generator) often uses different styles based on the language you are generating.

 - We found that we had to modify our mustache templates to get `servers` and `securitySchemes` working for some generators.
 If possible, try not to modify these templates as they cause breaking changes upon upgrading, but modifications might be necessary for cases like these.

+- Enums as used by Plaid are extensible; that is, the API may add new enum values at will.
+However, OpenAPI generator for some languages will enable enum validation by default.
+You must disable strict enum validation for responses in your generated libraries, or your users may experience crashes when encountering a newly-added enum value in a response.